qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ## Tokio require future to be `Send + Sync + 'static`

 The lifetime `'static`'s name is unintuitive.
 In C, `static` can create global-variable-within-function.
 In OOP languages like C/C++, Java, C#, `static` means global variable.
 In Rust, `'static` inlcudes reference to global variable.
 But `'static` also includes the non-reference types that itself has ownership.

 ## Extracting variable and inlining variable has side effect

+In GC languages, extracting an expression into a local variable usually doesn't change program semantics (other than execution order change).
+And inlining a variable that's used only once doesn't change semantics (other than execution order change).

+But in Rust it's different:

+- A temporary value drops immediately after evaluating, unless it's put into a local variable.
+- A value (including borrows) that doesn't implement `Drop` will drop after its last use (except when TODO).
+This is called NLL (non-lexical lifetime).
+- A value that implements `Drop` will drop at the end of scope.

+Inlining a local variable can turn it into a temporary value that's dropped early, thus cause issues with borrow checker.

+There is also a feature called **reborrow**.
+Normally mutable reference `&mut T` can only be moved and cannot be copied.
+But reborrow can sometimes allow you to use a mutable reference twice.

 Reborrow [haibane_tenshi's blog - Obscure Rust: reborrowing is a half-baked feature](https://haibane-tenshi.github.io/rust-reborrowing/) extracting variable makes reborrow not working

 [better documentation of reborrowing · Issue #788 · rust-lang/reference](https://github.com/rust-lang/reference/issues/788)

-Take reference into temporary value. inlining make it not compile (temporary value drop right after use, local variables drop at the end of scope, except NLL)
+## `mem::replace`

+## Self-reference

+Using self reference usually require `Pin` and `unsafe`.

+Normal rust mutable borrow allow moving the value out, by `mem::replace`, or swap. `Pin` disallows that.

+workaround: store id/index instead of interior pointer.